OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 * The third and following portions will further describe the key.
 * Portions of keys that don't have heirarchy, e.g. a.b.code.invalidLength and a.b.code.invalidFormat,
 should use camelCase.
+* Keys should not include hyphens or other punctuation.

 Examples: